 So God I pray for this right now in a fresh way for my own life.
 I pray for this for others who are listening to this.
 Give us a right desire for your word, a Nehemiah 8:1 like desire, longing for your word.
 And we pray that as we open it, it will lead to a depth of worship and joy and abundance of life that you promise it will bring.

 Nehemiah 8:1 Leads Us to Pray For Unbelievers

 So God I pray, just be faithful to that promise as we open your word and long for your word, and God as we pray continually for the spread of your word in the world.
 God we pray today for the Tamil people in Sri Lanka, over a million of them, no known followers of Jesus.
 They need your word oh God.
 They need your word.
 Cause your word to go to them.
 They don’t even know to long for your word, but God they need your word in order to be saved from their sins.

 Oh God cause your word to go to them.
 Raise up Christians who will go to the Tamil in Sri Lanka.
 God I pray, even as we pray for all these different people groups on different days, God I pray that you’d just cause hearts in different ways to be drawn to a different people groups in ways that the fruit of our praying right now might be somebody going to the Tamil people in Sri Lanka and taking your word to them.

 So, God we praise you for your word.
 We praise you that we have it.
-We thank you for it.
+And we thank you for it.
 We pray that you would help us to get the most out of it, like to long for it and to experience life in it and as we do, to spread it; to spread it right where we live, and wherever you lead to people like the Tamil in Sri Lanka.
 All glory be to your name for your word.
 May it spread around the world that the nations might long for it.
 We pray in Jesus name, Amen.